Vidium/vdata/docs/overview/timepoint.md

 `TimePointIndices` resemble `TimePointArray`s but are specialized for efficiently dealing with collections of ordered time points.

-You are not likely to create an instance yourslef but are used internally by [TemporalDataFrames](./tdf.md) to store the `time` dimension which can be accessed with the `TemporalDataFrame.timepoints_index` attribute.
+You are not likely to create an instance yourself but are used internally by [TemporalDataFrames](./tdf.md) to store the `time` dimension which can be accessed with the `TemporalDataFrame.timepoints_index` attribute.

 You can subset and iterate through a TimePointIndex.
 It support [read/write operations to hdf5 files](../topics/hdf5.md).

-TimePointIndices are most usefull for creating masks as arrays of indices in the index where it matches a particular time points value.²
+TimePointIndices are most usefull for creating masks as arrays of indices in the index where it matches a particular time points value.